ethereum-optimism/optimism/specs/dispute-game-interface.md

 `DisputeGameCreated` events that are emitted by the factory in order to keep up with on-going disputes in the protocol.

-For the factory, we use a [Huff](https://huff.sh) implementation of [`clones-with-immutable-args`](https://github.com/wighawag/clones-with-immutable-args/tree/master) by @wighawag.
+For the factory, a [Huff](https://huff.sh) implementation of [`clones-with-immutable-args`](https://github.com/wighawag/clones-with-immutable-args/tree/master) by @wighawag is used to create Clones.
 Each `GameType` has a corresponding implementation within the factory, and when a new game is created, the factory creates a clone of the `GameType`'s implementation contract.